-Water Adjustment Ages 6 mos - 5 yrs
+Water Adjustment Ages 6 months - 5 years

-This class is for children and their parents to experience the water together, with the guidance of a certified instructor.
+This class is for children and their parents to experience the water together with the guidance of a certified instructor.
 Join our class full of playtime that will help your child adjust to the water in a fun and safe environment.
-This class is appropriate for children who are between the ages of 6 months and 3 years old.
-Children must be able to hold up their head independently.
+This class is appropriate for children between 6 months and three years old.
+Children must be able to hold up their heads independently.

-This class is for children and their parents to experience the water together, with the guidance of a certified instructor.
+This class is for children and their parents to experience the water together with the guidance of a certified instructor.
 Join our class full of playtime that will help your child gain confidence in working with an instructor in the water with your support.
-This class is appropriate for children who are between the ages of 2 to 5 years old.
+This class is appropriate for children between 2 to 5 years old.
 Children must be ready to begin working on skills and feel comfortable in the water.

-Starfish is for children who are ready to experience the wonderful world of water with an instructor independently of parents.
+Starfish is for children ready to experience the wonderful world of water with an instructor independently of their parents.
 Swimmers should be able to follow directions and stay with the group.
-This class is for children who are new to swimming and are not comfortable submerging underwater or floating on their front or backs.
+This class is for children who are new to swimming and are not comfortable submerging underwater or floating on their front or back.
 The instructors will introduce the young swimmers to the water in a fun and safe class in our zero-entry beach area.

-Angelfish just love, love, love to submerge underwater and are very comfortable floating on their fronts and being on their back.
-At this level swimmers will be using their floating skills to learn how to independently glide to their instructor.
+Angelfish love, love, love to submerge underwater, and are very comfortable floating on their fronts and being on their back.
+At this level, swimmers will use their floating skills to learn how to glide to their instructor independently.

-Betafish are comfortable and confident floating and gliding on their front and back and they are ready and excited to learn how to swim in the lanes.
-Swimmers will use their front and back glides to build their flutter kicks and introduce arm motions on both front and back.
+Betafish are comfortable and confident floating and gliding on their front and back, and they are ready and excited to learn how to swim in the lanes.
+Swimmers will use their act and back glides to build their flutter kicks and introduce arm motions on both front and back.

-Clownfish can easily glide and kick on both their front and backs 5 body lengths to an instructor.
+Clownfish can easily glide and kick on their front and back five body lengths to an instructor.
 Swimmers will use these skills to build front and back crawl strokes and increase their distance.
 Swimmers will also learn to rotate between front and back floats and glides.
-Clown fish are ready and excited to begin to explore swimming in the dive tank with their instructor.
+Clownfish are ready and excited to explore swimming in the dive tank with their instructor.

 Little Fish (K5)

-Little fish ready and eager to begin building swim strokes.
-They can swim half way across the pool on their front and back and tread water and back float for 15 seconds each.
+Little fish are ready and eager to begin building swim strokes.
+They can swim halfway across the pool on their front and back and tread water and back float for 15 seconds each.
 Swimmers will use their front and back rotation skills to begin learning how to side breath in front crawl.
-Swimmers will use their back floating and gliding skills to begin learning the elementary backstroke kick.
+Swimmers will use their back floating and gliding skills to start learning the elementary backstroke kick.

 Guppies have little to no experience in the water.
-Swimmers will learn to be comfortable and confident to submerge under water, float and glide independently on both their front and back as they begin their swimming adventure.
+Swimmers will learn to be comfortable and confident to submerge underwater, float, and glide independently on their front and back as they begin their swimming adventure.

 Minnows love to submerge underwater.
 They are comfortable floating and gliding on their front and back and are ready to swim in the lanes.
 Swimmers will use these basic glides to build flutter kicking on the front and back as well arm motions.
 Swimmers will also learn how to rotate between front and back glides.
 Minnows will begin to explore swimming in the dive tank with their instructor.

 Fish are eager and ready to start building their swimming strokes.
-They can swim half way across the pool on their front and back and tread water and back float for 15 seconds each.
+They can swim halfway across the pool on their front and back and tread water and back float for 15 seconds each.
 Swimmers will use their front and back rotation skills to begin learning how to side breath in front crawl.
-Swimmers will use their back floating and gliding skills to begin learning the elementary backstroke kick.
+Swimmers will use their back floating and gliding skills to start learning the elementary backstroke kick.
 Many of the floating and treading skills are taught in the dive tank.

 Flying fish can easily and comfortably float on their back and tread water in the dive tank for 30 seconds each.
-Swimmers are comfortable swimming 2/3 pool length for both elementary backstroke kick, and swimming back crawl and front crawl with rhythmic breathing.
-Swimmers will build on these basic skills to learn the full elementary back stroke and swim front crawl with more consistent side breathing.
+Swimmers are comfortable swimming 2/3 pool length for both elementary backstroke kick and swimming back crawl and front crawl with rhythmic breathing.
+Swimmers will build on these basic skills to learn the full elementary backstroke and swim front crawl with more consistent side breathing.
 Scissor kick and sidestroke will be introduced.
-A successful flying fish is ready to get their swim license.
+A successful flying fish is ready to get its swim license.

 Sting Rays can float on their backs and tread water in the dive tank for 1 minute each.
 Sting Rays can swim front crawl with consistent side breathing and correct elementary backstroke for 2/3 of a pool length.
-Sting Rays can swim back crawl and sidestroke across the dive tank with a good kick and rhythmic arm motions.
-Swimmers will build on these skills to refine the front crawl and elementary backstroke so that swimmers can swim the full length of the pool with consistent technique.
+Sting Rays can swim back, crawl, and sidestroke across the dive tank with a good kick and rhythmic arm motions.
+Swimmers will build on these skills to refine the front crawl and elementary backstroke so that swimmers can swim the entire pool length with consistent technique.
 Swimmers will continue to refine the side stroke and learn the dolphin kick and breaststroke kick on their front.

-Manta Rays can tread water for 1 ½ minutes and swim front crawl with correct side breathing, and the elementary backstroke with a consistent glide for 1 pool length.
+Manta Rays can tread water for 1 ½ minute, swim front crawl with correct side breathing, and the elementary backstroke with a consistent glide for one pool length.
 Manta Rays can swim sidestroke with a consistent scissors kick and breaststroke kick with glide for 2/3 of a pool length.
-Manta Rays can dolphin kick in stream line 5 body lengths.
-Swimmers will use these skills to refine the front and back crawl, elementary backstroke and sidestroke so that swimmers will be able to swim the strokes with consistent form for longer distances.
-Swimmers will use the dolphin kick to develop the butterfly stroke and the breast stroke kick will be developed into the breast stroke.
+Manta Rays can dolphin kick in streamlined five-body lengths.
+Swimmers will use these skills to refine the front and back crawl, elementary backstroke, and sidestroke so that swimmers can swim the strokes with a consistent form for longer distances.
+Swimmers will use the dolphin kick to develop the butterfly stroke, and the breaststroke kick will be developed into the breaststroke.

-Dolphins can tread water for 2 minutes and can swim both the front crawl and elementary backstroke with correct technique and maintain form for 2 pool lengths.
-Dolphins can swim butterfly, breaststroke, back crawl and sidestroke with correct timing and technique.
-Swimmers will learn front and back flip turns and focus on stroke refinement, efficiency and endurance.
-Swimmers will work on the skills needed to join swim team, swim for fitness or gain the necessary stroke proficiency to become a lifeguard or swim instructor.
+Dolphins can tread water for 2 minutes, swim both the front crawl and elementary backstroke with correct technique, and maintain form for two pool lengths.
+Dolphins can swim butterfly, breaststroke, back crawl, and sidestroke with proper timing and technique.
+Swimmers will learn front and back flip turns and focus on stroke refinement, efficiency, and endurance.
+Swimmers will work on the skills needed to join the swim team, swim for fitness, or gain stroke proficiency to become a lifeguard or swim instructor.